reactplay/docs/README.md

 To contribute, you must set up this repository on your local machine.
 Here is a brief guide on setting up the repo on your local machine:

 ### 🍴 Fork and Clone the Repo
-First, you need to fork the `docs` repo.
+First, you need to fork this repo.
 You can do this by clicking the `Fork` button on the top right corner of the repo.
 If you are new to forking, please watch this [YouTube Guide](https://www.youtube.com/watch?v=h8suY-Osn8Q) to get started.

-Once forked, click the bright green `<> Code` button and the URL.
+Once forked, click the bright green `<> Code` button and copy the URL.

-Now open the destination directory in the terminal and execute the following command:
+Now on your local machine, open the destination directory in the terminal and execute the following command:

 ```bash
 git clone <URL_LINK>
 ```

 Here the `URL_LINK` is the same link you coped in the previous step.

-Please change the directory after cloning the repository using the cd <folder-name> command.
+Please change the directory after cloning the repository using the ```cd <directory-name>``` command.

 ### ⬆ Set Upstream
 We recommend setting an upstream repo to make pulling and fetching easier.
 Execute the following command in the terminal: